zlshames/learn-programming-site/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Production server

+After running `ng build` you can run the `server:prod` script to have the express server run and serve the `dist/index.html` with ng2.

 ## Running unit tests